Duy-Phuong/spring-docs/Note git/guide code/spring.md

 ---

-Here's a blurb from the Spring Reference Manual
+Here's a blurb from the Spring Reference Manual:

+In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+Otherwise, a bean is simply one of many objects in your application.
+Beans, and the dependencies among them, are reflected in the configuration metadata used by a container.

 Source: https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-introduction